Skip to main content

 We offer an appointment-based one to one advice service and engage in projects with local charities and community groups, assisting local people with legal issues or helping them better understand the law.

 The Centre is run by law students.
 Whilst they hone their legal skills, the students provide a valuable service to the community, at a time when Legal Aid cuts are making it harder for people to access legal advice.
 All appointments, research and advice are carried out by our law students, supported with guidance from our staff, and volunteers from the Kingston legal community.

 The Community Legal Advice Centre works with a number of local partners and agencies, including Kingston Citizens Advice Bureau, Kingston Information and Advice Alliance and YMCA South West, to deliver services and maintain the highest standards.

-Our current partners include Cahill de Fonseca.
-We are also hugely grateful to the local legal professionals and law firms who so kindly volunteer their time to support our student advisers in delivering these services.
+We are hugely grateful to the local legal professionals and law firms who so kindly volunteer their time to support our student advisers in delivering these services.

 Our areas of advice include:

 As well as offering a one to one advice service, we also take the service out into the local community, working with charities, community groups and resident associations to help them or their users to consider their legal rights and responsibilities or to tackle any legal issues they might encounter.
 We would welcome any person or group who might benefit from such a service to get in touch.

 Although we do not currently represent clients in court, we will help you find an organisation that can.